-The Magnetic Mini-Mover Trial Study is now open for screening and enrollment at 3 locations UCSF, UC Davis and Shriners of Sacramento.
+The Magnetic Mini-Mover Trial Study is now open for screening and enrollment at 3 locations UCSF, Shriners of Sacramento, and Kansas City Children's.
 This trial is only for children ages 8 to 14 years.
 Please contact study personnel in your area if you are interested in participating in this trial.

 Please contact Tamara Ryan RN or Jill Imamura-Ching RN at firstname.lastname@example.org or 415-502-0172